ampersand-paris/ampersand-paris/README.md

 I'm work on freelance projects through FAILSPACE Design Services.
 FSDS is a design studio I began with a design partner in 2020.
 Together we design and build websites while providing subsidized rates for artits and non-profits.

-FSDS is currently building two websites that use React for choreographer Bebe Miller.
+FSDS is currently building VAULT, a digital archive that is an aestheticly exploration of dance documentation by choreographer Bebe Miller.
+The project is being built using the React library.

 Languages: JavaScript (ES6) | HTML & HTML5 | ✨ CSS & CSS3 | ✨ Python
 <br>